How Living With My Boyfriend Made My Anxiety Worse

 The house I share with my boyfriend (and Gramps the cat) gives me a small and manageable environment in which all factors are easily controlled by me.
 Don't want to see anyone?
 No problem.
 Fancy ignoring all responsibilities and watching Netflix for 10 hours?
 "You do you honey," I shout at myself, spitting Doritos down the front of my old T-shirt.
 The state of the house doesn't change without my knowing – either we cleaned it and it's clean, or we didn't and it's not.

-In my roommate days, I was lucky enough to live with some of my best friends for the whole 10-year stretch.
-There were some randoms, and some absolute nightmares, but a lot of my 30+ housemates over that time were friends, which I know makes me luckier than most.
+In my shared housing days, I was lucky enough to live with some of my best friends for the whole 10-year stretch.
+There were some randomers, and some absolute nightmares, but a lot of my 30+ housemates over that time were mates, which I know makes me luckier than most.

 Advertisement